Erin Ackerman (Assistant Director for Public Services, Social Sciences Librarian)

 Terrence B. Bennett (Business/Economics Librarian)

 Terrence Bennett has more than twenty years of experience as an academic librarian.
 Before that, he had a career as a corporate tax accountant, and worked in the publishing industry in editorial production.
 In addition to his MS in Library Science from the University of Illinois, he holds an MBA from Tulane University and a BA from The Catholic University of America.
 His research interests include explorations of research data services in academic libraries, as well as issues in information literacy among undergraduate business students.
+See more on his ORCID profile.

 Linda Dempf (Music and Media Librarian)